 Transferring: Under certain circumstances you may wish to request to be transferred to a different programme of study outside of the Law School.
 Such requests depend on the programme to which you wish to transfer authorising the request in principal therefore it is very important you seek guidance from the department in question first.
-Should you wish to transfer to another programme offered by the Law School, please consult your programme administrator first as the School does not permit an automatic right to transfer between programmes due their varying specifications
+Should you wish to transfer to another programme please consult your programme administrator as the School does not permit an automatic right to transfer between programmes due their varying specifications